 - Season Generously: Don't be shy with your seasonings.
 Turkey can handle it!
 Make sure to rub the seasoning mix all over the turkey, even under the skin for maximum flavor.
 Feel free to adjust the seasonings - poultry seasoning, garlic powder, or Italian seasoning can be used if you prefer.

 - Use the Right Amount of Liquid: The Instant Pot needs liquid to create steam and pressure.
-Make sure you have enough broth in the pot so it can come to pressure properly - different-sized Instant Pots have different requirements so make your you’ve read your manual.
+Make sure you have enough broth in the pot so it can come to pressure properly - different-sized Instant Pots have different requirements, so make sure you’ve read your manual.

 - Rest Before Slicing: Let your turkey breast rest for at least 15 minutes before slicing.
 This allows the juices to redistribute throughout the meat, making it more tender and juicy.